 - discontinue considering the situation when further consideration or action is not warranted;

-- keep the situation under review and request the State concerned to provide further information within a reasonable period of time;
+- keep the situation under review and request the State concerned to provide further information within a reasonable time frame;

-- keep the situation under review and appoint an independent and highly qualified expert to monitor the situation and report back to the Council;
+- keep the situation under review and appoint an independent expert to monitor the situation and report back to the Council;

-- discontinue reviewing the matter under the confidential complaint procedure in order to take up public consideration of the same;
+- discontinue reviewing the matter confidentially to take up public consideration of the same; or

 - recommend to OHCHR to provide technical cooperation, capacity building assistance or advisory services to the State concerned.